-This exclusive event features 30 high-profile speakers sharing their insights over three mornings, focusing on energy, networks, and skills and diversity.
+This exclusive event features high-profile speakers sharing their insights over three mornings, around the energy transition.
 Hear the latest thinking from business leaders, academics, policymakers and shapers.
-Last year, we welcomed 640 delegates – don’t miss your chance to join us this year!
+In 2024, we welcomed 900 delegates – don’t miss your chance to join us in 2025!

 Hear from a range of actors deeply involved in helping the UK transition to net zero with a strong green energy economy.